When they had brought their boats to land, they left everything, and followed him. Luke 5:11

 6 They plot injustice, saying, “We have made a perfect plan!”

-Surely man’s mind and heart are cunning.
+Surely the heart and mind of man are cunning.

-7 But God will shoot at them with an arrow.
+7 But God will shoot at them with an arrow,

-Suddenly, they shall be wounded.
+and suddenly, they shall be wounded.

 8 Their own tongues shall ruin them.